lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 We consider having a set of servers, where each server has its own state machine replica.
 When a new node wants to join the network, which can occur asynchronously and is therefore a dynamic process, it sends a request to a server set which is in charge of the node's most "proximate" cluster.
 As stated in `State machine replication` subsection, that node is completely unaware of the existence of multiple servers.
 As far as it is concerned, it constants a single server with a request to join the cluster.
-It is the responsibility of all the servers' in the set to reach on consensus on where
+It is the responsibility of all the servers in the set to reach a consensus on where in the tree will the new node be added.
+When that occurs, they all collectively transition to the next state.

+Apart from having to handle membership requests, servers must also maintain a tree as efficient as possible (balan
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4Mjk5OTEyMiwyMDY4MzUzNTI2LC0xMj
-c2OTIzODgzLDYzMTYyMDUwOF19
+eyJoaXN0b3J5IjpbLTEzMTc2NjI2NzQsMjA2ODM1MzUyNiwtMT
+I3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
 -->